seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 These dockerfiles are used as the basis for regression testing in the Trustworthy Systems group, and hence should represent a well tested and up to date environment

-## To build:
-To build all the images, run:

-    make all

-To build a specific image, specify it with make:

-    make sel4
-    make camkes
-    make l4v

 ## To run:
 To get an environment within the container, run: